-The NPF4 Society and Equalities Impact Assessment, forms the basis for the consideration of equalities impacts of the draft local living and 20 minute neighbourhoods guidance.
+The NPF4 Society and Equalities Impact Assessment, forms the basis for the consideration of equalities impacts of Scottish Government Planning Guidance: Local living and 20 minute neighbourhoods

 The preparation of NPF4 involved extensive evidence gathering and consultation.
 Between January and April 2020 the Scottish Government held an open call for ideas to hear views on what Scotland should be like in 2050 and the changes needed to get there.